July Gardening Tips

 Prune hedges now, especially if you trim only once per year.
 Make the bottom slightly wider than the top to keep it from becoming bare at the bottom.

-Rapidly growing branches on Apples, Pears and Blueberries can be cut back to 3 or 4 leaves so they will form productive fruit spurs.
+Rapidly growing branches on apples and pears can be cut back to three or four leaves so they will form productive fruit spurs.

 Remove blackberry and raspberry canes that have fruited to make room for the new canes.